 The “Talar” and the throne room, located symbolically and functionally at the center, also served as the central axis from which each side is mirrored.
 To each side of the “Talar” is a hall followed by a smaller room, both of which may have served as guest rooms.
 At the end of each of the smaller rooms is a staircase leading to rooms on the upper story.
 To each side of the “Talar” are two additional staircases.
 With a function beyond the maintenance of symmetry, these four staircases lead to autonomous clusters of rooms, presumably intended to provide privacy for each visiting guest and his entourage.
 The rooms adjacent to the “Talar” have windows that look into the “Talar” space.

 Below the elevated first floor is a semi-subterranean summer room.
 Unlike the rest of the “Biruni”s in Iran, which is decorated with mirror and tile work, and painted wood ceilings, the decoration of the summer room consists only of patterned brick.
-The higher places of the rooms is decorated almost entirely with tile work.
+The higher places of the rooms is decorated almost entirely with tile work, check out san diego downtown.
 Structurally, the building is composed of mud bricks, stone, and oak beams.

 In addition to the “Biruni” at the north end of the garden and the office spaces to the south end of the garden, there is also a guest house to the east of the Narenjestan walls.
 This guest house could be entered directly from the street or from the two entrances on the east wall of the Narenjestan garden.